ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 If you are unable to find any project for this task, you can utilize the source code of [ProjectX](https://github.com/ouspg/ProjectX).
-However, it is recommended to pick-up a project from Github, fork it and try to fuzz automate it.
-2 points will be awarded for a well implemented CI pipeline with fuzz automation.
+However, it is recommended to pick up a project from Github, fork it and try to fuzz automate it.
+2 points will be awarded for a well-implemented CI pipeline with fuzz automation.

 **Document your work properly for this task and include necessary screenshots and commands used**

 **You should state clearly which project and fuzzer you are going to use and on which platform CI pipeline would be implemented**

-**Include link to your project repository/work.
+**Include a link to your project repository/work.
 Make sure to test the pipeline and share fuzzing results and/or logs**

-**In-case of partial implementation, write a brief report on issues and roadblocks encountered**
+**In case of partial implementation, write a brief report on issues and roadblocks encountered**

 ---